Mr Paul Cathcart

 "Urological training in South Wales is of the highest quality.
 As there are relatively few trainees, there are more training opportunities.
 For example, over a four-year period, I performed more than 400 endoscopic procedures including over 150 transurethral prostate resections (TURP), 80 laparoscopic renal procedures and more than 200 major open cancer operations.
 At each stage of my training, my trainers were extremely supportive, taking me through the nuances of each different procedure.
 There was a wide breadth of urological subspecialities in which to train and I was given considerable flexibility to enable me to tailor my training to my chosen subspeciality, urological oncology.

 "There is a well-developed teaching programme within the region.
-Trainers are very much engaged in the training process and this has enabled the region to boast a very high pass rate in the FRSC(Urol) final examination.
-Research was also encouraged in those trainees that demonstrated an interest in this area.
-Professor Kynaston, lead urological surgeon at University Hospital Wales and member of the faculty at Cardiff University, has a mature programme of exciting work in the molecular and cellular mechanisms of cancer invasion and metastasis, which has provided considerable opportunity for urological trainees to develop their interest in research, as well as to attain higher degrees.
+Trainers are very much engaged in the training process and this has enabled the region to boast a very high pass rate in the FRSC Urol final examination.
+Research was also encouraged for those trainees that demonstrated an interest in this area.
+Professor Kynaston, lead urological surgeon at University Hospital Wales, and member of the faculty at Cardiff University, has a mature programme of exciting work in the molecular and cellular mechanisms of cancer invasion and metastasis, which has provided considerable opportunity for urological trainees to develop their interest in research, as well as to attain higher degrees.
 Thanks to a network of links between urological units in South Wales and Australia/New Zealand, a number of opportunities exist for trainees to go on fellowships abroad.
 Personally, I benefited from having spent one year in a prestigious fellowship under the guidance of Professor Tony Costello in Melbourne, Australia.

 "Overall, the urological training in South Wales is of the highest quality, providing an excellent basis on which to enter Consultant practice.
 The trainers are extremely welcoming and I would recommend the region to any would-be urological trainee."